 Employer contributions: No contributions due.

 Final salary benefits (up to 31.3.2014): Pensionable pay for unauthorised absence should be excluded from both the ‘actual final pensionable pay’ and the ‘whole time equivalent final pensionable pay’.
 However, the figures should then be uprated to 365 days by taking the number of remaining days for the final year and multiplying by 365.
-E.g., for 2 unauthorised absence, divide by 363 and multiply by 365.
+E.g., for 2 days of unauthorised absence, divide by 363 and multiply by 365.

 Career average (CARE) benefits (from 1.4.2014): Pensionable pay is affected – there is no CARE pensionable pay for the nil pay period.